David Gottesman: Career

-Gottesman later founded the investment advisory firm First Manhattan Co. in 1964.
+In 1964, Gottesman founded the investment advisory firm First Manhattan Co.
 He was also an early investor in Berkshire Hathaway.
-The two firms co-invested in Diversified Retailing Co., which was established by Gottesman, Buffett, and Charlie Munger to purchase private retail companies, beginning with Hochschild Kohn's (whose president was the uncle of Gottesman's wife).
-The trio soon realized they made a "terrible mistake" with that acquisition and Gottesman oversaw its reselling at only a minor loss.
-Diversified later merged with Berkshire in 1978.
-As of March 2021, Gottesman owned 17,202 class A shares and more than two million class B shares in Berkshire Hathaway.
-This made up a sizable portion of his wealth, with Gottesman later recounting that "[t]here probably has never been a better return on any stock held for 44 years in the history of Wall Street".
-He estimated that by 2012, they were worth 6,000 times their original value.
-He joined the Berkshire Hathaway board of directors in 2003.
+The two firms co-invested in Diversified Retailing Co., which had been established by Gottesman, Buffett, and Charlie Munger to purchase private retail companies, beginning with Hochschild Kohn's (whose president was the uncle of Gottesman's wife).
+The trio soon concluded that this acquisition had been a "terrible mistake," and Gottesman oversaw its reselling, at only a minor loss.
+In 1978, Diversified Retailing merged with Berkshire Hathaway.
+By March 2021, Gottesman owned 17,202 class A shares and more than two million class B shares in Berkshire Hathaway.
+This made up a sizable portion of his wealth.
+Gottesman later commented, "There probably has never been a better return on any stock held for 44 years in the history of Wall Street".
+He estimated that by 2012, they had been worth 6,000 times their original value.
+In 2003, he joined the Berkshire Hathaway board of directors.

 Philanthropy

 In 2008, Gottesman donated $25 million to the Albert Einstein College of Medicine.
-This gift was used to form the Ruth L. and David S. Gottesman Institute for Stem Cell Biology and Regenerative Medicine, which operates as a stem cell research center.
+This gift was used to found the Ruth L. and David S. Gottesman Institute for Stem Cell Biology and Regenerative Medicine, a stem cell research center.
 He and his wife also funded the Train Track Park's bicycle path around Jerusalem.
 The Gottesman Hall of Planet Earth at the American Museum of Natural History is named in their honor.
+The new building of the National Library of Israel in Jerusalem is also named after them.

+After Gottesman's death, his wife Ruth donated an additional $1 billion to the Albert Einstein College of Medicine in February 2024, dedicated to making tuition free for all future medical students.
+Her donation is one of the largest that has ever been made to an educational institution in the United States.

 Personal life

-Gottesman married Ruth (née Levy) in 1950.
-They met in 1948 before she began her studies at Mount Holyoke College and remained married for 72 years until his death.
-She has a bachelor's from Barnard College, and a master's degree in Developmental Education and an Ed.D. in Human Cognition and Learning in the area of Educational Psychology both from Teachers College, Columbia University.
-Together, they had three children.
-They lived in Rye, New York.
-He was an avid swimmer, and was a trustee of the Mount Sinai Medical Center and was Vice Chairman and trustee of the American Museum of Natural History.
+Gottesman married Ruth Levy in 1950.
+They had met in 1948 before she began her studies at Mount Holyoke College, and they remained married for 72 years until his death.
+She has a bachelor's degree from Barnard College, as well as a master's degree in Developmental Education and an Ed.D. in Human Cognition and Learning in the area of Educational Psychology, both from Teachers College, Columbia University.

+Together, they had three children – sons Robert W. "Bob" Gottesman (wife Trudy Elbaum), the executive chairman and former CEO of First Manhattan, and William L. Gottesman (wife Debra Lopez), along with daughter Alice R. Gottesman.
+They also had seven grandchildren.

+They lived in Rye, New York, and he was an avid swimmer.
+He served as a trustee of the Mount Sinai Medical Center and was Vice Chairman and trustee of the American Museum of Natural History.

 Gottesman died at his home in Rye on September 28, 2022, at the age of 96.